Wednesday, April 04, 2012

 6) First off, I will admit that I am a fan.
 I am completely captivated by the fanciful flights of the imagination in the magical world of, "Harry Potter."
 If it were on TV right now, I would be watching Harry and his friends' quest to find and destroy Lord Voldemort's Horcruxes (the instruments of his power.)
 Because, "Harry Potter and the Deathly Hallows, Part 2" was one of the most compelling, suspenseful, awe-inspiring movies of the year and definitely the most satisfying ending to a franchise EVER.

 5) Best Picture winner, "The Artist" is more than a homage to the silent film era, it transcends the form.
-Bigger-than-life movie star George Valentin (Oscar winner Jean Dujarin) fades into oblivion with the decline of silent pictures as his young love interest, Peppy Miller, rises to stardom with the talkies.
-French director (Oscar winner) Michel Hazanavicius reinvents silent pictures by using a naturalistic, charismatic acting style and exquisite cinematography.
+Bigger-than-life movie star George Valentin (Best Actor winner Jean Dujarin) fades into oblivion with the decline of silent pictures as his young love interest, Peppy Miller, rises to stardom with the talkies.
+French director (Best Director winner) Michel Hazanavicius reinvents silent pictures by using a naturalistic, charismatic acting style and exquisite cinematography.
 You can see the love in every frame.

 3) In, “The Descendants,” Alexander Payne and Oscar winning co-writers Nat Faxon and Jim Rash present a flawed main character - absentee husband and father Matt King (played with good humor by George Clooney).
 Sometimes it takes a catastrophic event to shake us awake from sleep walking through life.
 When his wife ends up in a coma, Matt is absolutely clueless about how to handle the life shattering situation and his two troubled daughters.
 Matt must come to an understanding of his wife's infidelity before he can fully be there for them.